MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rectangle-Calcs/README.md

 ## Problem

-The customer wants a solution that will calculate the perimeter and area of a rectangle.
+A pupil wants a program that will calculate the perimeter and area of a rectangle, so they can 'check' their homework answers.

 ### Inputs